 Amyotrophic Lateral Sclerosis

 Amyotrophic lateral sclerosis (ALS) is also known as Lou Gehrig's disease after the famous Yankee first baseman who had this disease.
 ALS results from loss of motor neurons.
 This is most striking in the anterior horn cells of spinal cord with loss of lower motor neurons, marked initially by muscle fasciculations.
 ALS may also involve upper motor neurons including cranial motor nuclei and Betz cells of neocortex, evidenced by spasticity of muscles.
 The loss motor innervation eventually leads to muscle atrophy.
 Astrocytosis is seen in response to the loss of motor neurons.
 With loss of upper motor neurons there is lateral column degeneration with gliosis, the so-called "sclerosis" of the lateral columns of spinal cord.
 Males are affected more commonly than females.
 The patients present in middle age with weakness of the extremities and may go on to develop bulbar signs and symptoms.
 Sphincter control, sensation, intellectual function are not affected by ALS.
 The course is usually 2 to 6 years after diagnosis, but patients presenting with bulbar signs and symptoms have a shorter life span because of swallowing difficulties and aspiration.
 The etiology is unknown.
-(Lowe, 1994) (Walling, 1999)
+Familial cases may be association with mutations in the superoxide dismutase-1 (SOD1) gene.
+(Walling, 1999) (Saberi et al, 2015)

 - Amyotrophic lateral sclerosis, gross.